-You may have also heard of pesco vegetarians, who include fish in their diet; and pesco pollo, who consume fish and chicken.
+You may have also heard of pescatarians, who include fish in their diet; and pesco-pollo vegetarians, who consume fish and chicken.

 Vegans are much stricter, consuming no animal products at all, says Millovich.
-Because they often choose this eating plan for ethical or moral reasons, they also avoid non-food products derived from animals (leather, honey, even gelatin) or tested on animals (cosmetics).
+Because they often choose this eating plan for ethical or moral reasons, they also avoid non-food products derived from animals (leather, honey, even gelatin) or tested on animals (some brands of cosmetics).